 Please join us for an evening with Stuart Eizenstat, who will discuss his recent book President Carter: The White House Years.
 There will be time for audience Q&A and a reception with book signing will immediately follow the discussion.
+There will be books available for purchase.

 This event is free and open to all.